Hong Kong restaurant group's Covid-19 bible sweeps the world

 "I have had some really hard conversations because, for a lot of people, this is their legacy.
 They have built their restaurants with love, care and attention -- I need to be a cheerleader for them," says Hussain.

-Once cleared to enter, diners at Black Sheep Restaurants' eateries can store their face masks in the provided paper bags.
+Once cleared to enter, diners at Black Sheep Restaurants' establishments can store their face masks in the provided paper bags.

 Courtesy Black Sheep Restaurants